Overfishing: Input and output orientations

 Technical efficiency of each vessel of the fleet is assumed necessary to attain this maximum catch.
 The degree of capacity utilization results from the comparison of the actual level of output (input) and the capacity output (input) of a vessel or a fleet.

 Reducing overfishing

 In order to meet the problems of overfishing, a precautionary approach and Harvest Control Rule (HCR) management principles have been introduced in the main fisheries around the world.
 The Traffic Light color convention introduces sets of rules based on predefined critical values, which can be adjusted as more information is gained.

-The United Nations Convention on the Law of the Sea treaty deals with aspects of overfishing in articles 61, 62, and 65.
+The United Nations Convention on the Law of the Sea (UNCLOS) treaty deals with aspects of overfishing in articles 61, 62, and 65.